kidder514/justJoking/README.md

 - dowload button
 - likes button too slow
 - image size in image gallery should be full width
+- optimise things for tablet and bigger screen, now your icon and things looks tiny on them.
+- firebase -> production -> Cloud Firestore -> Set spending limits , check this out before it is too late

 ### Features in release 1.2.0
 - push notification